UniversalDependencies/docs/_hy/tokenization.md

 # Sentence splitting

 Each sentence contains only one root.
-Splitting is usually performed after an end-of-sentence full stop or after a dot or colon when these punctuation marks separate unrelated subparts of a sentence.
+Splitting is usually performed after an end-of-sentence full stop or after a dot, ellipsis or colon when these punctuation marks separate unrelated subparts of a sentence.
 Items in a list may sometimes be rendered as separate sentences.